The Assassination of Gianni Versace: Fact-checking Episode 6

 Cunanan’s time at Flicks

 As has been noted in previous fact-checks, the Flicks nightclub in San Diego was one of Andrew’s regular San Diego haunts.
 In “Descent,” he’s shown, well, descending further into addiction and desperation while buying drugs and boring bartenders at the club.
 This lines up with Yanez and her colleagues’ reporting back in 1997.
 “That he had a regular spot was on the radar, and that’s where we got a lot of information,” she says.
 “From the people that frequented that bar.
 They knew more of [Cunanan] than anybody else, regulars from that bar.”
 Yanez acknowledges that any anecdotal accounts were taken “with a grain of salt,” adding, “but then, Cunanan was so hard to get a grasp on.
 If you knew his real story, it was very different from what these people were saying.
-We’d start saying things like, ‘According to friends, Cunanan told them that….’
-You couldn’t really give a fact as a straight-on fact, because he was such a storyteller and a liar.
+We’d start saying things like, ‘According to friends, Cunanan told them that …’ You couldn’t really give a fact as a straight-on fact, because he was such a storyteller and a liar.
 You had to quantify it and qualify it.”

 Cunanan’s master bedroom